RodrigoPAml/TasksAPI/README.md

 In our project, unit tests were performed in the domain layer, at the entity and domain service levels, using Moq to ensure there were no external dependencies (from repositories).

+You may need configure appsettings.Tests.json to get it to work.

 ### Entities
 ![image](https://github.com/user-attachments/assets/0750163d-ceea-4ffa-8f0a-e45068f44737)
 ### Domain services